TymeFly/BEEP/README.md

 #### Examples:

- java me.tymefly.beep.Main  -?
+ java com.github.tymefly.beep.Main  -?
 -	Display the help page

- java me.tymefly.beep.Main  -p 7 ping
+ java com.github.tymefly.beep.Main  -p 7 ping
 -	Ping the Arduino application to see if it can communicate

- java me.tymefly.beep.Main  -p 7 dump --start 0x20 --end 0x46
+ java com.github.tymefly.beep.Main  -p 7 dump --start 0x20 --end 0x46
 -	Display the content of the EEPROM on the screen (Standard Out) in hex and ASCII

- java me.tymefly.beep.Main  -p 7 erase
+ java com.github.tymefly.beep.Main  -p 7 erase
 -	Erase the EEPROM (write 0xff to all locations)

- java me.tymefly.beep.Main  -p 7 fill --byte 0x5a --start 0x100 --end 0x200
+ java com.github.tymefly.beep.Main  -p 7 fill --byte 0x5a --start 0x100 --end 0x200
 -	Write the value 0x5a to all locations in the EEPROM between 0x100 and 0x200

- java me.tymefly.beep.Main  -p 7 test
+ java com.github.tymefly.beep.Main  -p 7 test
 -	Write a test pattern to all locations in the EEPROM and check they have been written correctly

- java me.tymefly.beep.Main  -p 7 program --file MyFile.srec
+ java com.github.tymefly.beep.Main  -p 7 program --file MyFile.srec
 -	Write the content of MyFile.srec to the EERPOM

- java me.tymefly.beep.Main  -p 7 upload --header "My Description" --out MyFile.srec
+ java com.github.tymefly.beep.Main  -p 7 upload --header "My Description" --out MyFile.srec
 -	Read the content of the EEPROM and write it to MyFile.srec to

- java me.tymefly.beep.Main  -p 7 verify --MyFile.srec --maxErrors 2
+ java com.github.tymefly.beep.Main  -p 7 verify --MyFile.srec --maxErrors 2
 -	Check that the EEPROM contains the content of MyFile.
 Give up after 2 errors.